A Black man in a black hoodie and a red hat in the center of a group of children. His arms are out like he is breakdancing.

 Arts United Timeline

-In 2017, board, staff, and artists began a comprehensive effort to ensure that we create spaces that are diverse, equitable, inclusive, and accessible for the children we serve.
+In 2017, trustees, staff, and artists began a comprehensive effort to ensure that we create spaces that are diverse, equitable, inclusive, and accessible for the students we serve.
 With facilitation by Yancey Consulting, staff spent six days in learning and action planning to undertake an examination of every facet of our work.
 We developed a 3-year Arts United Action Plan (AU) that was board approved in 2018.
 Following board approval, the Arts United Action Plan was shared with our teaching artist roster and with the wider YA Network at the Young Audiences National Conference.

 FY23